jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 I have a special interest in mobile applications and artificial intelligence above all in new and great technologies like flutter, python, and tensorflow so I am actually taking courses about these themes.

-I really think that technology is a fantastic way of improving the world </h3>
+I believe technology is a fantastic and funny way of improving the world </h3>

 - 🔭 I’m currently working on flutter anagram game